hashgraph/hl-mercury/README.gradleSDK.md

 - first stab at processing contracts (using Docker for now)
 - first protocol (dumb) for processing smart contracts
 - experiments with Google protobuf for state storage
+- convenience script to decouple sdk from this Gradle/smart contract project

 ### Prerequisites